klevu/jsv2-early-adopters/tutorial/your-api-key/shopify/README.md

 ## Once your API Key has been activated

-Once we have activated your API Key for APIv2 you can go ahead and change out our demo API Key for your own, so you can start making changes to view your own products in the search results.
+Once we have activated your API Key for APIv2 you can go ahead and change out our demo API Key for your own, then you can start customising your own products in the search results.

 - Navigate to Online Store > Themes.